CodePushGo/website/src/content/blog/en/top-tools-for-debugging-ota-updates-in-capacitor.md

 ### @capawesome/capacitor-live-update

-This Capacitor plugin is a no-frills option for OTA updates, ideal for smaller teams needing basic functionality without complex configurations.
+This React Native plugin is a no-frills option for OTA updates, ideal for smaller teams needing basic functionality without complex configurations.

 #### Key Features of @capawesome/capacitor-live-update